Our people

 Between raising five children, Tricia has always worked in an advisory or social care capacity.
 For many years she was a member of a committee for a Social Housing Association working in some of the most deprived parts of Liverpool.
 In addition to supporting families with their housing issues, she would provide guidance to the sick and unemployed regarding their benefit entitlements together with return to work enrolment schemes.

-More recently Tricia became an outreach worker for the Marina Dagleish Cancer Centre in Aintree Hospital as well as at the Lindale cancer support Centre in Huyton Liverpool.
+More recently Tricia became an outreach worker for the Marina Dalglish Cancer Centre in Aintree Hospital as well as at the Lindale cancer support Centre in Huyton Liverpool.

 In 2013 Tricia commenced work at the RLSOI where she has enjoyed her passion of helping families rebuild their lives and enjoy a brighter, more positive, future.